lzim/teampsd/.github/ISSUE_TEMPLATE/opportunity.md

 **9. Why is this feature important to you?**

 **10. Is there a deadline or other scheduled constraint driving your request?"**

+## I like this!
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
+Add any other context or screenshots about the feature request here.